teiniker/teiniker-lectures-embedded-softwaredesign/programming-c++/oop/classes/README.md

     EXPECT_EQ(1912, birthday.year());
 }
 ```
-These objects are also created on the stack and go out of scope at the end of a method
+These objects are created on the stack and go out of scope at the end of a method
 or function.

+### Objects on the Heap

-To objects on the heap we use the **new** operator.
-To delete objects from the heap,
+To create objects on the heap we use the **new** operator.
-we use the **delete operator**.
+To delete objects from the heap, we use the **delete operator**.

-Note that all objects on the heap must be deleted manually using delete.
+Note that **all objects on the heap must be deleted manually** using delete.

 ```C++
 TEST(DateTest, ConstructorWithNew)